balderdashy/sails-docs/reference/Blueprints.md

 # Find Records

 ### Purpose
-Find and return model instances from the database.
+Find and return records from the database.

 ### Description
 Responds with a JSON array of objects.